What are the DC Career trip dates?

 Should I bring my resume?

-You are responsible for booking your own travel and accommodations for the trip.
+Each student is responsible for booking your own travel and accommodations for the trip.
 OCS does not have the ability to provide transportation or housing assistance.
 Further information is available on our Travel Info and Accommodations pages.

 I’m a graduating/incoming Januarian.
 Can I still attend the DC Career Trip?